arantespp/arantespp.com/posts/zettelkasten/startup-burn-rate.md

 ## Notes

-- Burn rate is the rate at which a [startup](/z/startup) spends money in its bank account.
+- The startup burn rate at which a [startup](/z/startup) spends money in its bank account.

 - It's calculated by startup total expenses minus income.